 This does not rule out the need to meet organizational objectives, but complements it to achieve them with committed people who feel part of a whole greater than their individual interests.

-Right now, the most important thing is to preserve our most valuable asset, people.
+Right now, the most important thing is to preserve our most valuable asset, the people.
 Leaders must accompany their collaborators, support them, and mark a path for a better and possible future.
 Attending and serving is the proposal, like any crisis, we go through danger, but also an opportunity.
-And so, we may have learned something as a society to move towards a better world.
+And so, we may have learnt something as a society to move towards a better world.